SensorDots/MappyDotFirmware/README.md

    - MD_FW_V1.1 (29/10/2017) - Added IDLE sleep to save ~2-5mA and some small bug fixes.
    - MD_FW_V1.2 (14/01/2018) - Added custom measurement mode profile setting and saving (new documentation also added to https://sensordots.org/mappydotreg).
 Cleanup of code and API functions.
 Tweaks to profile setting code to support the custom measurement profiles.

-## Features Not Currently Implemented
+## Features Currently Being Developed
    - Recover previous I2C address after reset if address initialisation failed (also don't store new value if not changed in EEPROM).
    - Watchdog timer.
    - MappyDot Mode.